lys1995/ME13_InterScool_GetReadyForSchool/README.md

 * Cloud Hosting - Microsoft Azure

 ## Setup
+Install [Visual Studio community 2019](https://visualstudio.microsoft.com/downloads/) on your computer.<br/>
-Downloading the whole project from the Github, and run the project by using Visual Studio community 2019.<br />
+Clone this repository in the `InterScool` folder, and run the project by using Visual Studio community 2019.<br />
 Before run the project do remember to add all necessary file <br />like CSS & SCSS files, JavaScript source files, Font Icons and Library and plugin files.
 ## Features
 InterScool has awesome features: